roman-milk/roman-milk.github.io/mrs-jizm.md

+===

- ****** Mrs Jizm Ch.
-02 ****** bygeronimo_appleby© My response was to lap at her opening, suck against her clitoris and, after probing inside her body with a finger, to roll her over onto her stomach and spread her buttocks.
+My response was to lap at her opening, suck against her clitoris and, after probing inside her body with a finger, to roll her over onto her stomach and spread her buttocks.
 A low moan slid from the woman when, with her body angled awkwardly half-on, half-off the sofa, I took a tentative dab at her sphincter with my tongue.
 The moan tapered to a bubbling sigh.

  "You like that, Robyn?"
 I asked.
 Lust displaced my previous restraint.
 Desire and longing, a desperate, visceral urge to physically dominate my tormentor clenched in some indeterminate place in my guts.
 Overcome to the point of insanity, driven by a primeval instinct, I pushed my face into the crevice and, while one hand scrabbled in urgent desperation at my belt, wriggled my tongue as deep as I could manage into the taboo stain of her anus.